 The emotion of awe fascinates as much as it confounds.
 Scientific and popular attention in awe is surging, yet awe remains one of the most commonly misunderstood psychological concepts in our culture.
 What exactly is “awe?”

 Historically, awe refers to a complex blend of profound respect and fear, an understanding that continues to this day in many other cultures (for example, China).
 In the Western world, the verb “to awe” stems from the 13th century Old Norse word “agi,” which literally translates as “terror” or “fright.”
 These views of awe were heavily influenced by religious perspectives.
-In fact, awe is one of the referenced concepts in the Judeo-Christian Bible, as I explore elsewhere.
+In fact, awe is one of the most referenced concepts in the Judeo-Christian Bible, as I explore elsewhere.
 For instance, trying to understand the meaning of a key passage in the Bible’s first testament that typically references “the fear of the Lord,” Rabbi Abraham Joshua Heshel translated Psalm 111:10 as “the awe of God is the beginning of wisdom.”
 Another example of a religious conceptualization of awe is found in the theological classic, “The Idea of the Holy,” in which Rudolf Otto develops the idea of the “mysterium tremendum.”
 According to Otto, this experience consists of two intertwined components.
 One aspect is a sensation of trembling, which comes from a perception of being in the presence of something uncanny, overpowering, and vibrantly alive.
 Second, there is mystery, which typically leads a person to fascination, a general term used by Otto to refer more specifically to feelings of being astonished, thunderstruck, transfixed, or dumbfounded.

 A new understanding of awe began in 1757 when Edmund Burke published “A Philosophical Inquiry into the Origin of Our Ideas of the Sublime and Beautiful.”
 In addition to religious sources, Burke noted that awe can be evoked when hearing thunder, viewing art, and listening to a symphony.
 This led people to begin thinking of awe in broader – often more positive – terms.